 Data showed employers added 150,000 jobs in October, below the 180,000 economists had forecast.
 The weakening labor market could prompt the Fed to reconsider the possibility of higher interest rates.

-Recent geopolitical uncertainty has boosted safe-haven demand for gold, helping it gain 7% in October.
-However, experts say geopolitical concerns are not attracting long-term investors and gold's rally appears to be running out of steam.
+Recent geopolitical uncertainty has boosted safe-haven demand for gold, helping it post a 7% gain in October.
+However, experts say geopolitical concerns are failing to attract long-term investors and gold's rally appears to be running out of steam.

-In the long term, analysts remain optimistic that the precious metal will continue to be supported by healthy demand from central banks, concerns about economic recession, and the trend of de-dollarization.
-There are growing concerns that the global economy is still on track to fall into recession despite how well US consumption has recovered.
+In the long term, analysts remain optimistic that the precious metal will continue to be supported by healthy demand from central banks, recession fears, and the trend of de-dollarization.
+There are growing concerns that the global economy is still on track for a recession despite the recovery in US consumption.

 “If the labor market starts to deteriorate, the Fed will not be able to continue its hawkish path,” said Phillip Streible, chief market strategist at Blue Line Futures in Chicago.
 “The data reinforces expectations that the Fed will pause on rate hikes, and that is supporting gold.”